 In recent years, digital marketing has encountered several challenges.
 It’s becoming harder for marketers to reach consumers because of issues such as a rise in ad blocker use.
-To break through the noise and amplify the results of your digital marketing strategy effectively, you should implement influencer marketing as a fixed element in your strategy.
+To break through the noise and amplify the results of your digital marketing strategy effectively, you should implement an influencer marketing strategy as a fixed element.

 Cut through the digital noise